pomonam/kronfluence/examples/imagenet/README.md

     --factor_strategy ekfac
 ```

-On an A100 (80GB) GPU, it takes roughly 3.5 hours to compute the pairwise scores with query batching (including computing EKFAC factors):
+On an A100 (80GB) GPU, it takes roughly 3.5 hours to compute the pairwise scores with query batching:

 ```
 ----------------------------------------------------------------------------------------------------------------------------------